 ER&R funds are created by county commissions or city councils.
 Counties pass a resolution and cities pass an ordinance defining the origin of the resources, purpose, and specific duties of the fund.
 Start-up resources usually come from an interfund transfer of cash and/or equipment.
 The transfer may be as a loan or a permanent transfer.
-Further discussion of internal service funds and overhead cost allocations can be found in the Budgeting, Accounting and Reporting System (BARS) Manual at 3.9.6 and 3.9.5, respectively.
+Further discussion of internal service funds and overhead cost allocations can be found in the Budgeting, Accounting and Reporting System (BARS) Manual 3.9.5, Overhead Cost Allocation (and GAAP only BARS GAAP Manual 3.9.6, Internal Service Funds).

-3.9.7.20 Operation of the Fund
+3.9.7.20 Operation of the fund